 You must wait until 10 days after you arrive and 2 days after you receive a check-in confirmation email from ISS to apply for a DL/ID card.
 After this time, you can apply for the DL/ID card in person at the Department of Motor Vehicles (DMV).
-You will be required to establish your identity, legal presence, Virginia residency, and proof of a social security number (if you have one).
+You will be required to establish your identity, legal presence, two proofs of Virginia residency, and proof of a social security number (if you have one).
 If successful, you will be given a temporary driving permit and your driver’s license will be mailed to you.
 There is a fee of $4 per year of validity.
 Your DL/ID card will expire on the end date of your DS-2019.

 - Unexpired foreign passport

 - I-94 card or print out of I-94 record from: https://i94.cbp.dhs.gov/I94/#/home

 - Two Proofs of Virginia Residency (see below):

 - For VT employees: payroll check stub issued by VT

 - Proof of social security number (only if you have an SSN)

 - Current international or home country driver’s license if you have one